 Because any medical provider must know whether a patient has an implantable injection port in their body, patients who receive Bard PowerPort devices receive a PowerPort ID Card.
 The ID Card, given to the patient by the implanting doctor, has important information about the patient’s PowerPort device including the manufacturer’s name, device name, device model, serial number, lot number and date of implantation.

-Some recipients may also receive a rubber PowerPort bracelet that has different colors identifying the specific port device the patient received.
+Some recipients may also receive a rubber PowerPort bracelet with different colors identifying the specific port device the patient received.
 A medical provider must know exactly what port device was implanted because different ports have different pressure rates for fluid intake.

 The lawsuits allege Bard’s manufacturing process involves using too high a concentration of barium sulfate leading to structural changes and degradation of the catheter’s surface.
 Over time, these areas of degradation and structural weakness can cause the catheter to fracture or allow for the accumulation of bacteria causing infection.